BestTimesToVisit.com Logo

 Tango Immersion in San Telmo

-Wander through the cobblestone streets of San Telmo on a Sunday, when the famous antique market spills onto the plaza and impromptu tango performances erupt.
-For a truly authentic experience, seek out a 'milonga' (tango dance hall) in the evening, where locals gather to dance the night away – many welcome beginners to observe or even join in.
+Wander through the cobblestone streets of San Telmo on a Sunday, when the antique market spills onto the plaza and impromptu tango performances erupt.
+For a truly authentic experience, find a 'milonga' (tango dance hall) in the evening, where locals gather to dance the night away – don't be afraid to ask for a dance!

 See all 8 things to do →